Peter Jordan (presenter)

 Peter Jordan (also known as Rocki Rolletti) is a Canadian actor, musician, and television presenter.
-He is best known for the work series It's a Living, through which aired on CBC Television from 1989 to 2003.
+He is best known for the work series It's a Living, which aired on CBC Television from 1989 to 2003.

 Career

 Jordan was based in Winnipeg, Manitoba, for many years, where he was a regular contributor to the local CBWT's news and documentary programs 24Hours and 24Hours Late Night in the 1980s.

-In the 1980s, using his Rocki Rolletti persona, Jordan helped to forge a cultural link between flamingos and the working-class suburb of Transcona, Winnipeg, with his satirical song "Transcona Anthem".
+In 1986, using his Rocki Rolletti persona, Jordan helped to forge a cultural link between pink flamingo lawn ornaments and the working-class suburb of Transcona, Winnipeg, with his satirical song "Transcona Anthem".

+In 1981 Peter Jordan wrote and starred in the stage rock-musical, Enoch Horn, a story about a reclusive, retired rock star who is recruited back to public life to run for the position of Manitoba Provincial Premier by unscrupulous handler Bob La Blau (which is consistently pronounced as Bah Blah Blah).